markziemann/dee2_gene_signatures/Diabetes.md

 GSE76268: Gene expression differences between glucagon-secreting α-cells and insulin-secreting β-cells. add ATAC alpha vs ATAC beta

-GSE77108*: Gene expression regulated by HDAC inhibitors, in this case, SAHA, ep300 siRNA and C646 in diabetic and non-diabetic individuals.
+GSE77108: Gene expression regulated by HDAC inhibitors, in this case, SAHA, ep300 siRNA and C646 in diabetic and non-diabetic individuals.
 Add Healthy ctrl vs healthy treatment.

 GSE77522: Gene expression regulated by treatment with metaformin in normoglycaemic and hyperglycaemic conditions

-GSE84814?*: Gene expression differentially regulated in human pluripotent stem-cell-derived cardiomyocytes by glucose concentration
+GSE84814?: Gene expression differentially regulated in human pluripotent stem-cell-derived cardiomyocytes by glucose concentration.
+Related to diabetes?

-GSE35296?*: Gene expression differentially regulated in human islet of Langerhans by pro-inflammatory cytokines interleukin-1β
+GSE35296: Gene expression differentially regulated in human islet of Langerhans by pro-inflammatory cytokines interleukin-1β

-GSE85530?*: Gene expression differentially regulated in CD8+ T cells unstimulated, stimulated with anti-CD3 and anti-CD28 or stimulated with anti-CD3 and anti-CD28 and PVR-Fc treatment (3 comparison groups)
+GSE85530: Gene expression differentially regulated in CD8+ T cells unstimulated, stimulated with anti-CD3 and anti-CD28 or stimulated with anti-CD3 and anti-CD28 and PVR-Fc treatment (3 comparison groups).
+Which group comparisons

 GSE85531?*: Gene expression differentially regulated in CD8+ T cells.
 Comparison groups can be responders, non responders and control and/or visit months.

-GSE86611*: Gene expression differentially regulated in human islets by Asf1B overexpression.
+GSE86611: Gene expression differentially regulated in human islets by Asf1B overexpression.

 GSE87626*?: Genes expression differentially regulated in cancer cells by the suppression of mNT.
 Check if related to diabetes

-GSE90028*: Genes expression differentially regulated in type 2 diabetic human serum samples.
-(Cx and HC were both control and A1C is T2 diabetes)
+GSE90028: Genes expression differentially regulated in type 2 diabetic human serum samples.
+(Cx and HE were both control and A1C is T2 diabetes)

 ## Studies that don't fit criteria